9 Common Parlor Palm Problems (And How to Fix Them)

 Out of the table palm varieties, the parlor palm, or the Chamaedorea elegans, is a great beginner plant due to its low maintenance and ability to tolerate most types of indirect light.

-They can survive in low light where some plants would not normally thrive.
-If you end up forgetting to water it, you will not end up starving your palm, since it can even tolerate drought.
+They can survive in low light, where some plants would not normally thrive.
+If you forget to water it, you will not end up starving your palm since it can even tolerate drought.

 What is Wrong With My Parlor Palm?

-If you find that your parlor palm is not in the most pristine condition in your home, you should take a moment to determine what is wrong with your table palm.
+If your parlor palm is not in the most pristine condition in your home, you should take a moment to determine what is wrong with your table palm.

-You may even notice that it does not look as great as it did the first day you brought it home.
+You may notice that it does not look as great as the first day you brought it home.

-If this is the case, it is important to completely inspect your palm and see what the leaves look like to determine the issue at hand.
-Once you notice what the leaves are doing, it will be easier to find out what steps you need to take to address the problem.
+If this is the case, it is important to thoroughly inspect your palm and see what the leaves look like to determine the issue at hand.
+Once you notice what the leaves are doing, it will be easier to determine what steps to take to address the problem.

 Throughout this article, we will guide you through the possible parlor palm problems you may be facing.